rodneyshupe/Cookbook/Recipes/Entrees/Beef/SteaksWithMushroomsAndTarragonCreamSauce.rst

 Directions
 ----------

-1. In a frying pan, add 1 tablespoon of olive oil to the pan and heat to medium.
-Add the shallots and saute until slightly translucent, 1 to 2 minutes.
-Add the garlic half way through.
-2. Add mushrooms and remaining olive oil and saute until they start to release their liquid.
-3. Add sherry and reduce by half.
-5-8 minutes.
-4. Add cream and reduce by half.
-3-5 minutes.
-5. Whisk in mustard and reduce heat to low.
+1. Add 1 tablespoon olive oil to the frying pan and heat to medium, then add the shallots and saute until slightly translucent, 1 to 2 minutes, adding the garlic half way through.
+Add the mushrooms and remaining olive oil and saute until they start to release their liquid, then add the sherry and reduce by half, 5 to 8 minutes.
+Add the cream and reduce by half, 3 to 5 minutes, then whisk in the mustard and reduce heat to low.
-6. On the grill cook steaks on high till desired doneness approximately 3 minutes per side for medium rare.
-(Alternate method use the frying pan at high heat until almost done, then transfer to a rack and keep warm in the oven, do not wash pan as this will add extra flavour.)
+2. On the grill, cook the steaks on high until desired doneness, approximately 3 minutes per side for medium rare.
+(Alternate method: use the frying pan at high heat until almost done, then transfer to a rack and keep warm in the oven; do not wash the pan as this will add extra flavour.)
-7. Add tarragon to sauce and spoon over steaks and serve immediately.
+3. Add the tarragon to the sauce, spoon over the steaks, and serve immediately.